 The email address registered with your WordPress.com account is your unique identifier.
 You will notice that when you sign up, we do not require any other information.
 As such, this is how we are able to verify ownership of blogs and accounts; it is very important to remember and update it as necessary.

-If you send us a note requesting help with accessing your account/blog, we will require an email from the address registered with the account.
+If you send us a note requesting help with accessing your account/blog, we will require an email from the address registered with the account as this proves account ownership.
 Otherwise, we cannot help.

 Early on, WordPress.com allowed users to create several user accounts using the same email address.
 This created several problems with account management, so we had to make changes and require each user account to use a unique email address.
-Accounts may not share addresses.
+This means that accounts may not share email addresses.

 Issues Changing your Email Address